-Liberty Bank opened in May of 1968 at 24th and Union as the first Black-owned bank west of the Mississippi, founded as a community response to redlining and disinvestment in Central Seattle.
+Liberty Bank opened in May of 1968 at 24th and Union as the first Black-owned bank in the Pacific Northwest, founded in 1968 as a community response to redlining and disinvestment in Central Seattle.

 For 20 years, Liberty Bank provided essential financial services to people and businesses who were otherwise unable to obtain them.
 Liberty Bank represented resilience and empowerment and stood as an example of a community’s solution to systemic, institutional racism.